SSRC – International Dissertation Research Fellowship

 How do you work with the NFP?

 JHU nomination is not required for the SSRC Mellon IDRF.
-Applicants submit their own materials to the SSRC, though are encouraged to work with Dr. Miller, who is available to advise them and read drafts of their proposal essay. *If you would like feedback on your essay, please email it to firstname.lastname@example.org between October 9 and October 23 at 9am ET. (*For feedback on the three paragraphs in the “Relevance of Research to IDRF Program” section, please contact your adviser.)
+Applicants submit their own materials to the SSRC, though are encouraged to work with NFP staff, who are available to advise them and read drafts of their proposal essay. *If you would like feedback on your essay, please email it to email@example.com by October 15 at 9am ET. (*For feedback on the three paragraphs in the “Relevance of Research to IDRF Program” section, please contact your adviser.)

 The timeline gives an overview of the application process.
-Your first step is to contact Dr. Miller by emailing her or attending her office hours.
+Your first step is to contact NPF by emailing or attending office hours.
 In preparation, read through the resources below to learn about the IDRF.

 |early November||Meet the SSRC Mellon IDRF official deadline|